Welcome to your ultimate planning guide to hiking the Wonderland Trail around Mount Rainier in Washington.

 We’ll provide information about backcountry campsites, water sources, permits, food caching, and more insider tips we’ve learned from our experience.

-Let’s plan your bucket-list Wonderland Trail hike so you can save time during the planning process and make the most of your time on the trail!
+Let’s plan your bucket-list Wonderland Trail hike so you can save time and make the most of this incredible trail!

 Wonderland Trail Overview